ripple/ripple-rest/test/README.md

       ]

-test-server_info can use either hosted, local, or mock
+_server_info-test.js can use either hosted, local, or mock

-test-get_payment can use local or mock
+_get_payment-test.js can use local or mock